Richard-W/scalacrypt/README.md

 // you can't guarantee the validity of the key use pattern matching.

-val randomKey = SymmetricKey.generate[SymmetricKey128]
+val randomKey = Key.generate[SymmetricKey128]
 ```

-When you are defined own subclasses of SymmetricKey you should also define appropriate implicit implementations of CanGenerateSymmetricKey
+When you define own subclasses of SymmetricKey you should also define appropriate implicit implementations of CanGenerateKey
-and MightBuildSymmetricKey.
+and MightBuildKey.

 The function returned by encrypt and decrypt is able to encrypt a single block so in the case of AES exactly 16 bytes.
 If your input is not
 exactly divisible by the block size you need padding.
 The BlockPadding trait transforms an Iterator of byte sequences to an Iterator of